 In this, a fraction of light from the diverging devices is wholly passed from the sample solution.
 A beam of light from the light source falls onto the collimator convex lens and moves to the diaphragm.
 The diaphragm ensures the 100% transmittance and allows the light to fall onto the monochromator device.

 A dispersion medium or monochromator device allows the transmittance of a single source of light onto the focusing convex lens.
-The focusing convex lens transmits light at a particular wavelength from the sample to the photocell detector.
+The focusing convex lens transmits light of a particular wavelength from the sample to the photocell detector.
 A photocell detects the portion of light transmitted or absorbed and gives the reading on the display meter.

 Double beam spectrophotometer